Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Introduction

-In most applications, the problem \eqref{eq:empricial_risk_minimization} is solved by the means of stochastic optimization algorithms, such as stochastic gradient descent (SGD) or ADAM \cite{kingma2014adam}.
-These algorithms often take an iterative form and we denote $w_k$ the parameter that is learned after $k$ iterations.
+To evaluate the validity of this replacement, it is essential to quantify the discrepancy between the two objectives.
+Thus, a central quantity of interest in learning theory is the \emph{generalization error}, defined as $G_S(w) := \risk(w) - \er(w)$.

-Recent studies suggest that the training trajectory, i.e., the set of iterates $w_k$ obtained by the algorithm, may be paramount in explaining the generalization ability of modern machine learning models \cite{xu2024towards,fu2024learning,andreeva2024topological}.
-Indeed, since the empirical risk \eqref{eq:empricial_risk_minimization} can contain many (typically infinitely many) local minima with different generalization properties, the trajectories of the optimization algorithm \emph{near} a local minimum offer a concise way to assess the quality of the local minimum: they inherently reflect the influence of the optimization algorithm, the choice of hyperparameters, and the dataset—factors that are all essential for deriving meaningful generalization bounds.
+To quantify the generalization error, a large body of work analyzes the problem at the level of a single weight vector $w$ by modeling the learning algorithm as a mapping $(S, U) \mapsto w_{S,U}$, where $S \in \mathcal{Z}^n$ represents the dataset and $U$ captures the algorithmic randomness.
+This viewpoint underlies, for example, information-theoretic approaches \citep{xu2017information,steinke2020reasoning,pensia2018generalization}, as well as the algorithmic stability frameworks \citep{bousquet_stability_2002,hardt2016train,feldman_high_probability_2019}.
+While these approaches provide generalization guarantees in various settings, the choice of which iterate to analyze remains unclear in the absence of a stopping criterion, and consequently cannot capture the full behavior of the generalization error.

-More precisely, the trajectory of the optimizer is essentially a random subset of $\mathbb{R}^d$, that is defined as follows: $ \mathcal{W}_{S,U} := \{w_t : t_0 \leq t \leq T\} \subset \mathbb{R}^d $, where $t_0$ is chosen such that $w_{t_{0}}$ is near a local minimum that is found by the optimizer, say $w_\star$, $U$ represents the algorithmic randomness (e.g., batch indices), which is independent of the other random variables.
-In essence, $\mathcal{W}_{S,U}$ is the part of the basin corresponding to $w_\star$ that is \emph{accessible} to the optimization algorithm.
-To measure the quality of the local minimum $w_\star$ by using the structure of the trajectory $\wcal_{S,U}$, the main quantity of interest has been the \emph{worst-case generalization error} over $\wcal_{S,U}$ , defined as follows:
+In contrast to focusing on a single weight vector, recent work has highlighted the role of the \emph{parameter trajectory} -- the sequence of iterates generated by the learning algorithm for solving \Cref{eq:empricial_risk_minimization} -- in explaining the generalization behavior of modern machine learning models \citep{xu2024towards,fu2024learning,andreeva2024topological}.
+Indeed, since the empirical risk can contain many local minima, the trajectory surrounding a local minimum offers a concise way to assess its quality.
+The trajectory itself inherently reflects the influence of the optimization algorithm, the choice of hyperparameters, and the dataset, factors that are essential for deriving meaningful generalization bounds.